AnyECG: Foundational Models for Multitask Cardiac Analysis in Real-World Settings: Methodology

-\paragraph{ECG Tokenizer.} The objective of \tokenizer is to effectively capture both the temporal and spatial features of ECG signals and generate an embedding $H \in \mathbb{R}^{N \times d}$ from \( X'\).
+\paragraph{Rhythm Quantizer} The objective of Rhythm Quantizer is to effectively capture both the temporal and spatial features of ECG signals and generate an embedding $H \in \mathbb{R}^{N \times d}$ from \( X'\).
 We firstly use a temporal encoder to learn local temporal patterns by independently processing each ECG patch $x_{j,k}$.
 The temporal encoder consists of one 1D convolution, a group normalization, and a GELU activation function.
 Then, a spatial encoder with 4 Transformer blocks is used.
 Each patch \( x_{j,k} \) is processed by the temporal encoder and spatial encoder sequentially to obtain an embedding \( h'_{j,k} \in \mathbb{R}^d \).
 To enhance the model's understanding of the temporal sequence and leads relationships, learnable temporal position encoding \( \tau_k \in \mathbb{R}^d \) and lead position encoding \( \sigma_j \in \mathbb{R}^d \) are along the temporal dimension \( k \) and channel dimension \( j \), separately.
 The output of the \tokenizer is the temporal-spatial encoding ${h}_{j,k} = h'_{j,k} + \tau_k + \sigma_j$.

-\paragraph{Cross-Mask Attention (CMA).} Unlike other sequential data like text, ECG signals typically include multiple leads, with the signals at the same positions across leads providing complementary information~\citep{chenelectrocardio}.
-Therefore, in contrast to conventional multi-head self-attention, we introduce CMA, which differentiates the structure of our \model.
-CMA allows each patch to interact only with patches within relevant channels (\textit{i.e.} leads) and temporal contexts.
-We apply CMA as the attention module within the Transformer blocks of both the \tokenizer and \model backbone.
+\paragraph{Cardio-Sparse Attention (CSA)} Unlike other sequential data like text, ECG signals typically include multiple leads, with the signals at the same positions across leads providing complementary information~\cite{chenelectrocardio}.
+Therefore, in contrast to conventional multi-head self-attention, we introduce CSA, which differentiates the structure of our \model.
+CSA allows each patch to interact only with patches within relevant channels (\textit{i.e.} leads) and temporal contexts.
+We apply CSA as the attention module within the Transformer blocks of both the \tokenizer and \model backbone.
 Given input $H$, $Q = \text{LayerNorm}({H}) W_Q$, $ K = \text{LayerNorm}({H}) W_K$, $V = {H} W_V$, where \( W_Q, W_K, W_V \in \mathbb{R}^{d \times d_{\text{model}}} \) are learnable projection matrices, \( \text{LayerNorm}(\cdot) \) denotes layer normalization, and \( d_{\text{model}} \) is the model dimension.
-The CMA is computed as:
+The CSA is computed as:

 where, $d_{head}$ is the number of attention head; \( M \in \mathbb{R}^{N \times N} \) is the attention mask matrix. \( \mathcal{A}(i) \) includes patches from the same lead \( j \) or the same position, as illustrated in Figure~\ref{fig:main} bottom right.
 Notably, a positional tolerance (mask width) is used to improve the model's robustness, accounting for slight delays in certain leads caused by variations in cardiac signal conduction, which is particularly significant for some diseases.
 In \model, we adopt the multi-head attention version.